SuperNEMO-DBD/Falaise/source/flsimulate/README.rst

 Status
 ======

-Skeleton - uses a dummy simulation engine that just writes some random ASCII characters to a file.
+This implementation  of FLsimulate uses the  mctools/Geant4 simulation engine      through      a       dedicated      simulation      module (mctools::g4::simulation_module) and  writes the simulated  event data to a  file using  an output  module (dpp::output_module).
+The output file can then be processed by the FLreconstruct application.